jezekon/hsk-character-map/README.md

 # HSK Character Map

-When learning Chinese, it's often difficult to remember which words contain specific characters or how characters combine to form different meanings.
-Existing tools like [Pleco](https://www.pleco.com/) don't allow filtering by HSK levels or clearly show character relationships.
+When learning Chinese, it's often difficult to remember which words contain specific characters or how individual characters influence the final meaning of words.
+Existing tools like Pleco are good for analyzing individual words, but they lack HSK level filtering and don't clearly show character relationships, which can be quite overwhelming for students.

 This tool creates an interactive graphical dictionary for [Obsidian](https://obsidian.md/) that visualizes how Chinese characters connect across HSK vocabulary.
 By understanding these relationships, you can learn vocabulary faster - when you know one character, you can easily understand more complex words that use the same character.